 How do you define leadership, empowerment, the new economy, or the role of a middle manager?

-What is the new role for human resources?
+What is the new role of human resources?

 If You Acted On This Definition